Keep in touch!

 3 questions for Rebecca Bolton, Offshore Geothermal Team Leader at Viridien

-The publication of the offshore geothermal white paper was a pivotal moment for Viridien (then known as CGG before our recent rebranding).
-It served as a catalyst to position our team for open dialogue with key stakeholders, including policy-makers, civil servants, engineers, geologists and end-users.
+The publication of the offshore geothermal white paper was a pivotal moment for Viridien (then known as CGG before our recent rebrand).
+It served as a catalyst to position our team for open dialogue with key stakeholders, including policy makers, government officials, engineers, geologists and end users.

 Portrait of Rebecca Bolton, Offshore Geothermal Team Leader at Viridien

-We took advantage of an invitation from the International Seabed Authority (ISA) to a workshop dedicated to offshore mining to present offshore geothermal energy as a viable solution for power generation, but also as a “responsible” way of extracting minerals from geothermal fluids.
+We took advantage of an invitation from the International Seabed Authority (ISA) to a workshop dedicated to offshore mining to present offshore geothermal energy as a viable solution for electricity generation but also as a ‘responsible’ way of extracting minerals from geothermal-produced fluids.

-Although oceanic ridges are an attractive option due to their high heat flux and volcanic activity, other tectonic settings can also be considered.
-The geological characteristics of the site determine whether it is suitable for geothermal development, but other factors, such as local energy needs or the economic model, also play an important role in whether a project is pursued.
+Although oceanic ridges are an attractive option because of their high heat flow and volcanic activity, other tectonic settings can also be considered.
+Although the geological characteristics of the site determine whether it is suitable for geothermal development, other factors, such as local energy needs or the economic model, also play an important role in whether a project is pursued.

-That said, other sites, such as subduction zones and transform faults, active volcanic islands and seamounts, may also host viable geothermal systems.
-These areas can experience significant heat flows, although the geological heterogeneity of these environments means they can be more complex to explore and develop.
-However, advances in exploration methods, reservoir modeling and technology could make these environments increasingly attractive in the future.
+That said, other sites, such as subduction zones and transform faults, active volcanic islands and seamounts, can also host viable geothermal systems.
+These areas can experience significant heat flows, although the geological heterogeneity of these environments means that they can be more complex to explore and develop.
+However, advances in exploration methods, reservoir modelling and technology could make these environments increasingly attractive in the future.

 To identify and locate offshore geothermal deposits, we plan to use a range of geophysical, geological and geochemical exploration techniques.
-While the overall strategy is similar to that of onshore geothermal exploration, offshore environments can benefit from enhanced seismic imaging and controlled-source electromagnetic (CSEM) methods.
-Although seismic methods can be useful for characterizing certain types of onshore areas, their high cost and imaging difficulties often limit their frequent use.
+While the overall strategy is similar to onshore geothermal exploration, offshore environments can benefit from enhanced seismic imaging and Controlled-Source Electromagnetic Methods (CSEM).
+Although seismic methods can be useful for characterising certain types of land area, their high cost and imaging difficulties often limit their frequent use.
 By taking advantage of advanced offshore seismic techniques, we aim to reduce resource uncertainty and improve the chances of geological success, which can have a substantial impact on project economics.

-Seismic surveys are essential for mapping underground structures, such as fault systems and heat sources, helping us to visualize potential geothermal reservoirs.
-In addition, CSEM could play a role in identifying variations in subsurface resistivity, which can signal the presence of geothermal fluids.
-This method could be particularly useful offshore, where it would enable us to differentiate conductive geothermal fluids from the surrounding rock, thereby increasing the chances of successful exploration efforts.
+Seismic studies are essential for mapping underground structures, such as fault systems and heat sources, which helps us to visualise potential geothermal reservoirs.
+In addition, the CSEM could play a role in identifying variations in subsurface resistivity, which can signal the presence of geothermal fluids.
+This method could be particularly useful at sea, where it can differentiate conductive geothermal fluids from the surrounding rock, thereby increasing the chances of successful exploration efforts.

-Although seismic imaging remains the primary offshore objective due to the absence of surface indicators and its proven success rate in imaging key components of the zone, the combination of seismic, CSEM and other methods enables us to obtain a complete picture of potential geothermal zones.
-This integrated approach enables us to effectively target the most promising areas for further exploration and development.
+While seismic imaging remains the main focus offshore due to the lack of surface indicators and its proven success rate in imaging key components of the zone, the combination of seismic, CSEM and other methods allows us to obtain a complete picture of potential geothermal zones.
+This integrated approach allows us to effectively target the most promising areas for further exploration and development.